Thomas W. Lamont: Early career

 He began working in business for Cushman Bros., which later became Lamont, Corliss, and Company, and turned it into a successful importing and marketing firm.
 It was an advertising agency that worked for food corporations.
 The company was in a bad financial status, but Lamont fixed it, and the company changed its name to Lamont, Corliss, and Company.
 He was partners with his brother-in-law, Corliss.
 His banking caught the attention of banker Henry P. Davison, who asked Thomas to join the new Bankers Trust.
 He started as secretary and treasurer and then moved up to being Vice President and then was promoted to director.
 He rose to the vice presidency of the First National Bank.

 He was a member of the Jekyll Island Club on Jekyll Island, Georgia.
-There, along with J. P. Morgan Jr. and a few others, they secretly made a plan in 1910 for a central bank, similar to the Federal Reserve System.

 In 1918, he purchased the New York Evening Post, of which his brother, Hammond, had been managing editor a decade earlier, from Oswald Garrison Villard.
 After failing to make a profit, he sold the paper in January, 1922 to a syndicate that was headed by the paper's editor, Edwin F. Gay.